nmquijada/ChroQueTas/README.md

 This release will contain:
 - The schemes for **all** the species contained in FungAMR, as described in the [preprint](https://www.biorxiv.org/content/10.1101/2024.10.07.617009v1).
 - The level of evidence for each mutation according to the [FungAMR database](https://github.com/Landrylab/FungAMR).
-- A package available for its installation via conda.

 We will finish the transition in the following days.
 Thank you for your patience.